Networking

-Securing your first internship may seem daunting especially when there is pressure coming from all angles whether that be peers, parents, or professors.
+Securing your first internship may seem daunting, especially when pressure comes from all angles, whether that be peers, parents, or professors.
 There are also so many different parts that go into the internship search and application process.
 It is no wonder that securing that first internship is one of the hardest milestones in a person’s professional career.
 In this article, we hope to summarize some steps that go into landing that first internship!

 Perfect Your Resume